Li-HsuanChien/obmnl-flask_assignment-transaction-record/README.md

 ## Overview

 This is a simple web app built with Flask that allows users to manage transactions.
 The app has an index page displaying existing transactions, an "Add Transaction" button to add new transactions, and options to edit or delete transactions.
+Also supports searching transactions with minimum and maximum value.

 ## Features